 - If you don’t act by December 15th, you’ll be automatically re-enrolled for January 1st – but your premium tax credit will be based on last year’s information or on information the Marketplace has from other sources.
 You might be automatically enrolled with no tax credit.

-- Remember: Premium tax credits and other savings are based on the income and household information you expect for 2016, not last year’s information.
+- Remember: Premium tax credits and other savings are based on the income and household information you expect for 2017, not 2016 information.

 - If you don’t update, you could pay more each month than you need to, or take a higher advanced payment of premium tax credit than you qualify for.
 If that happens, you’ll have to pay back some or all of it when you file your federal taxes.

 - What happens if you can afford health insurance but you choose not to buy it, you must pay a fee or have a health coverage exemption.
 (The fee is sometimes called the “penalty,” “fine,” “individual responsibility payment,” or “individual mandate.”)

 - If you don’t have health insurance in 2017, you’ll pay the higher of these two amounts:

 - 2.5% of your yearly household income (Only the amount of income above the tax filing threshold, about $10,350 for an individual in 2017, is used to calculate the penalty.)
 The maximum penalty is the national average premium for a Bronze plan.

 - $695 per person ($347.50 per child under 18) The maximum penalty per family using this method is $2,085.

 Millions of Americans have enrolled in health care plans since the inception of the Affordable Care Act.
 Consider the facts, explore the options, and enroll or re-enroll during the 2017 Health Insurance Open Enrollment.